 Carving leather can be a fun way to spruce up your leather project.
-But carving leather is just as much as stamping the leather than it is carving.
+But carving leather is just as much as stamping the leather as it is carving.
 There are some basic tools you will need to carve and stamp leather.
 So we will go over how to carve leather in this introduction to carving leather.

 Tools used for carving